Nexius2/Plex_User_Manager/README.md

 - build docker container to run plex sync every cron schedule, display pum_web.py and ask for plex url and token (config.ini)

 bugs:
-- can't update user when one of the date is missing
-- when updating user, main_fram does'nt update correctly
+- when updating user, main_fram doesn't update correctly
 - in some cases forbiden entry box are white
 - checkbox not aligned in conf tab
 - when selecting help & info selection touring appears (focus)

 Usage:
  - add plex url and token in .config/plexapi/config.ini